TerriaJS/terriajs/doc/deploying/controlling-in-an-iframe-or-popup.md

 TerriaJS can be configured to accept messages posted to it by its parent window.
 This is useful when embedding a TerriaJS app in an iframe and when the parent wants to send more data to the embedded app than can be reasonably included in a URL.

-Click [here](http://terriajs.github.io/embedded-natmap/) to see a demo, which also sizes the iframe to fill the available space.

 First, the TerriaJS app must include a line like this:

 ```js